DjangoGirls/tutorial/en/intro_to_command_line/open_instructions.md

 <!--sec data-title="Opening: RunCode" data-id="runcode_prompt" data-collapse=true ces-->
 > **NOTE** If you followed [RunCode setup instructions](../cloud_development_setup/README.md) follow these steps to open command line.

-To open the Ubuntu terminal on RunCode, go to Workspaces → New Workspace → Blank.
+If you already created a Workspace on RunCode, access it again from the Dashobard.
+To open a new workspace with the the Ubuntu terminal on RunCode, go to Workspaces → New Workspace → Blank, and select the “Tiny” Workspace Type.
 This will open a new Visual Studio Code workspace which has an Ubuntu terminal in the bottom pane.

 Altenatively, you can go to Workspaces → New Workspace → Jupyter Lab.
 This will open a Python prompt which is depicted by `>>>`, you can type `exit()` to get back to the Ubuntu terminal.